OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.4.0.rst

 Further Resources
 =================

-We are excited to announce the release of the first iteration of the Implementer Toolkit on the `OpenLMIS website <http://openlmis.org/get-started/implementer-toolkit/>`_.
-Learn more about the `OpenLMIS Community <http://openlmis.org/about/community/>`_ and how to get involved!
+Please see the Implementer Toolkit on the
+ `OpenLMIS website <http://openlmis.org/get-started/implementer-toolkit/>`_ to learn more about best practicies in implementing OpenLMIS.
+Also, learn more about the `OpenLMIS Community <http://openlmis.org/about/community/>`_ and how to get involved!